sapegin/blog.sapegin.me/src/documents_en/all/frameworks.html.md

 Now I try to detach all code shared between few projects to separate repos: that’s how my Stylus framework [Tâmia](https://github.com/sapegin/tamia) and [grunt-init templates](https://github.com/sapegin/squirrelstrap) were born.
 (Not to mention all my Grunt plugins, but it’s a story for another post.)

 For my making custom tools is a way to reduce code duplication, speed up development and increase product quality.
-Improving framework you improve all websites that use it at the same time.
+Improving framework you improve all sites that use it at the same time.

 I share all my tools [on GitHub](https://github.com/sapegin).
 Open projects help me to keep good code quality and, if I’m lucky, get few nice pull requests.